quackextractor/M-zapisky/maturita/CJ/quiz/instructions.md

 **2. CROSS-REFERENCING RULE**
 * If a question is derived from a specific author's study guide or pertains to a specific book, you MUST check the READING LIST MAPPINGS section.
-* You MUST append all associated "seznam_..." tags for that author/book to EVERY question in that batch, including general definitions or theory terms found within that author's text.
+* You MUST append all associated "seznam_..." tags for that author/book to EVERY question, including general definitions or theory terms found within that author's text.
 * If the source text is a general "Jazykový přehled" (Grammar/Language) not tied to an author, do not apply "seznam_..." tags.

 **3. CONTENT EXTRACTION PRIORITIES**